Th3HoopMan/small-magic-box/src/pages/reviews/kena-bridge-of-spirits.md

 ---
 templateKey: review-page
-title: "Kena: Bridge of Spirits Review: Some Fantastic Parts of an Underwhelming Whole"
+title: "Kena: Bridge of Spirits Review"
-tagline: The combat completely my deflated experience.
+tagline: " A game with some fantastic parts that can't outshine an underwhelming whole."
 date: 2022-10-18T05:16:50.028Z
 gametitle: "Kena: Bridge of Spirits"
 grade: "6"